surveyjs/surveyjs-wordpress/README.md

-# SurveyJS for WordPress #
+# SurveyJS: Survey Library and Survey Creator for WordPress #
-SurveyJS for WordPress - Survey, Quiz and Form Builder WordPress plug-in.
+SurveyJS for WordPress - Survey, Quiz, Survey Creator and Form Builder WordPress plug-in.

 ## Description ##

-Easy to use, drag & drop Survey Builder with myriad options.
-It is based on popular in JavaScript developer community [SurveyJS Library](https://surveyjs.io/Overview/Library/) and [Builder (Editor)](https://surveyjs.io/Survey/Builder/).
+Easy to use, drag & drop Survey Creator with myriad options.
+It is based on popular in JavaScript developer community [SurveyJS Library](https://surveyjs.io/Overview/Library/) and [Survey Creator](https://surveyjs.io/Survey/Survey-Creator/).

 *Main features:*
 * It has 15 elements (questions and panels) from simple inputs like text and dropdown to Panel containers and dynamic matrix (table), that allows to build you complex forms.